BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 ```
 You can then "Apply" to finalize your wallet.
 The "Receive" button will then reveal an address to which you can send funds.

-At this point, you will generally want to separate your various key holders.
+At this point, you will generally want to separate your various keystores, since these hardware devices (and your phone) hold the actual seeds and private keys.
 If you used two hardware wallets with **Seed Tool** then you'll want to remove at least one of those hardware wallets (and maybe both, depending on how often you use transact Bitcoins) to secure, remote places.

 ### Sending a PSBT on Sparrow

-To create a transaction on Sparrow, you must choose to "Send" and enter basic info such as the address, a label, and the fee amount.
-You can then "Create Transaction" after which you can view information and be given the option to "Finalize Transaction for Signing".
+To create a transaction on Sparrow, you must select your wallet, choose to "Send", and enter basic info such as the address, a label, and the fee amount.
+You can then "Create Transaction" after which you can view information and will be given the option to "Finalize Transaction for Signing".
 You'll then be brought to a page where you're given the option to sign the transaction.

-If you used the above methodology for creating a multisig, then you'll need your phone (with **Seed Tool**) and one or your two hardware devices to do so.
+If you used the above methodology for creating a multisig while using Sparrow as a transaction coordinator, then you'll need your phone (with **Seed Tool**) and one or your two hardware devices to do so.

 To sign with **Seed Tool**: